petercolesdc/abernathy/README.md

 ```
 @include respond-to($vpA) {
-  Your styles for A viewport here here
+  Your styles for viewport A upwards here
 };

 @include respond-to($vpB) {
-  Your styles for A & B viewport here here
+  Your styles for B upwards here
 };

 @include respond-to-max($vpA) {
   Your styles for up to viewport A only
 };

 @include respond-to-min-max($vpA, $vpB) {
   Your styles for viewports between A and B
 };